 Key learning outcomes

-- Be able to describe the different types of mechanical weed control
+- Identify the different types of direct control

 Comments, notes and resources referenced in the video